RamblingCookieMonster/PSRabbitMq/README.md

 * Converted timeouts to seconds
 * Added a LoopInterval (seconds) parameter for dequeue timeout
 * Added comment based help
-* Made asinine changes to formatting.
-Sorry!!
+* Made asinine changes to formatting and organization.
+Sorry!
+* Wrote no new tests.
+Sorry!

 #### Notes